thedanielvogelsang/vehicle_api/README.md

     username: dvog_temp
     password: Blink3r!
   ```
-  using the above credentials for mysql access, open up a connection to mysql and source their data:
+  using the above credentials for mysql access, open up a connection to mysql and source their data (once logged in, you can run 'SHOW DATABASES;' to confirm vehicle_api_development has been successfully created):

   cd into their repo after cloning, then run:
   ```shell